usrbinkat/user-docs-ocp4/manual/04_TargetGroups.md

 ######  > For both `{vpc_name}-master-sg` & `{vpc_name}-worker-sg` do the following:

   1. Click: `Create Security Group`
+  2. Click Tab: `Inbound`
-  2. Complete with an allow all rule in the following value format:
+  3. Complete with an allow all rule in the following value format:
 > Record Record Name & Port Sets:
 >
 >   |                  |  `{vpc_name}-master-sg` | `{vpc_name}-worker-sg`  |